-This website houses a running catalog of my Fountan Pen collection, along with a list of my fountain pen inks.
+This website houses a running catalog of my Fountain Pen collection, along with a list of my fountain pen inks.

-I have created this page largely for my own information and enjoyment, but I welcome the pen-curious, the pen-afficionados, and the nib-nerds alike.
+I have created this page largely for my own information and enjoyment, but I welcome the pen-curious, the pen aficionados, and the nib-nerds alike.

 So, why fountain pens?

 I have been asked that many times, in particular on those off days, when a random mishap leaves me with inky fingers, inky papers… in short, an inky mess.
 Or when I have to stop, mid-page, and switch pens because I only *thought* I refilled my Opera, only to run out of ink mid-lecture.
 Even in those moments, mutter as I may under my breath, I wouldn’t trade my pens for a Bic for love nor money.
 But why?
 What’s the attraction?

 It’s hard to quantify, especially if you yourself haven’t caught the pen bug, but I can say some things about the lure of fountain pens.